 Talking to the Cashplus team: What to Expect

 Cybersecurity has been one of the main talking points in the finance industry for years.
-The size of the threat faced is clear – in 2019, around a third of businesses reported having cybersecurity breaches or attacks within the last 12 months .
+The size of the threat faced is clear – in 2021, four in ten businesses (39%) reported having cyber security breaches or attacks within the last 12 months .

-As a financial services company, customer safety is our number one priority.
+As a UK bank, customer safety is our number one priority.
 And it’s important that we help make sure our customers know how to spot any activities that may seem suspicious.
 With our guide below, you should be able to tell whether any contact from us is legitimate or not, and know when to get in touch with us if a call or message doesn’t sound right.

 Personal information we’ll never ask for